PSAE's Graduate Fellowship Program

 Location: Virtual / At Student Location

 Palmetto State Arts Education (PSAE) invites applications for its Graduate Fellowship Program, a unique opportunity for a passionate and motivated graduate student to gain immersive, real-world experience in arts education program planning and nonprofit leadership.
-This fellowship runs approximately from September 1 through May 15 and is designed to offer valuable professional development in event coordination, marketing, program design, and organizational operations within the field of arts education focused nonprofits.
+This fellowship runs approximately from May 15 through August 15 and is designed to offer valuable professional development in event coordination, marketing, program design, and organizational operations within the field of arts education focused nonprofits.
+The 2026 Summer Graduate Fellow will also aid in designing and executing research on topics related to leadership in arts education.

 Eligibility Requirements: